oxidecomputer/windows-image-builder/README.md

 ## The five stages

-The app walks you left to right along the top of the window.
-A circle turns green when that stage is finished.
-You can click back to any green stage to change something.

 ### 1. Image Selection

 Drag your Windows ISO anywhere onto the window, or click the box to pick one.
 The app